rdpbecker/Timer/README.md

 # Setup

+__Note__: Examples for much of the setup/configuration files can be found in the `examples` directory, along with a description of each of the files.

 ## Category/Segment Names
 In the parent directory, create a file called *splitNames.csv*.
 This file stores the list of games and categories, along with the list